department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-release-notes.md

 ## Releases

 ### 10/05/2022
-- Fixed a bug for the Memorable Date Component that resulted in an endless validation loop; no changes to the front end
+- Fixed a bug for the date-of-birth component that resulted in an endless validation loop; no changes to the front end
     - [Epic 47467](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/47467)

 ### 10/04/2022